KarrieK/CIJ_CommandLine/README.md

 *`mkdir` - make directory.
 This command makes a new directory in the filesystem at the location you have navigated to

-Let's create a new directory and call it command_line:
+Let's create a new directory and call it 'command_line':

 `$ mkdir command_line`

 What command will tell us if that worked?

-'ls' will let us know if we successfully created a new directory.

-So let's move into that directory.
+Let's move into that directory.

 ##Moving forward##

-Let's make a note to ourselves and remind us

-* `touch` - creates a new text file
-* `nano` - lets you edit a text vile
 * cp
 rm
 mv